 Indentation in Magento code uses two spaces.

 Tabs are not allowed as indentation.

-Indent wrapped lines four spaces or left-aligned to the expression above.
+Indent wrapped lines two spaces or left-aligned to the expression above.

 Max line length